-If the project is approved the student will next need to find a faculty sponsor within the department.
-We will make an effort to match students with professors who have a specialty in their area of interest.
+If the project is approved by the DUS, the student will need to find a faculty sponsor within the department, who have a specialty in their area of interest.

 The credit load for the internship/independent study should reflect the level of work agreed upon by the student and their sponsor.
 A reasonable culmination of a 2-credit internship/independent study would be a 10-page minimum paper and a pass/fail grade (the student must petition to take the study pass/fail with CAS Advising once they have registered).
 If the student wishes to do the internship/independent study for 4 credits, they must submit a syllabus for the course that contains 50-75 pages of reading per week as well as writing assignments totaling 20 pages.
 In addition, a faculty advisor must agree to meet with the student for c. two hours per week.
 The course will be letter graded.